Sajjan2406/RealVirtualIO/Object_Sorting/README.md

 ![alt text](image-3.png)
 The plunger moves backward and triggers the BF signal activate the movement of the conveyor 1
 ![alt text](image-4.png)

+Refer the link to see the simlution of the above scene: https://www.youtube.com/watch?v=JlNDoXkk2YA